AFeng-x/Rethink_VLA_Initialization/README.md

 ## Main Results

-All numbers are success rates (%) averaged over 3 evaluation seeds.

 ### Table 1: Single-Domain VQA Adaptation

 > Effect of adapting the VLM with a single embodied VQA domain before VLA training.